 The area of Lyncombe and Widcombe (with its centre at Cliftune, believed to be a settlement below Beechen Cliff) was granted to Bath Priory by King Edgar in the year 970.
 In the Domesday Book of 1086, the area is named as ‘Lincome’ and in subsequent centuries it had its manorial centre at Lyncombe Hall in Lyncombe Vale.
 In 1539 the Priory, along with all such religious institutions in England, was dissolved by Henry VIII and the land passed to the ownership of the Crown.
 By the beginning of the 17th century, Hugh Sexey had bought the manor outright and, when he died in 1610, the trustees of the estate as well as founding a hospital in his name, (also known as Bruton Hospital), sold property from the various estates.

-The 10 acres of Lyncombe Hill Farm for which a Licence to manage was awarded to the Friends of Lyncombe Hill Fields on September 1st 2020 are therefore a reminder of what until the start of the 20th Century comprised around 90 acres of prime farmland within the area defined by Lyncombe Hill, Greenway Lane, Entry Hill, Wellsway and the north face of Beechen Cliff.
-Roughly half of these 90 acres has had houses built on it, but the other half of the total site (including Alexandra Park which opened in 1901, and the rights of way across Beechen Cliff school) is still available to be enjoyed by all of us.
+The 10 acres of Lyncombe Hill Farm for which a Licence to manage was awarded to the Friends of Lyncombe Hill Fields on September 1st 2020 are therefore a reminder of what until the start of the 20th Century comprised around 100 acres of prime farmland within the area defined by Lyncombe Hill, Greenway Lane, Entry Hill, Wellsway and the north face of Beechen Cliff.
+Roughly half of these 100 acres has had houses built on it, but the other half of the total site (including Alexandra Park which opened in 1901, and the rights of way across Beechen Cliff school) is still available to be enjoyed by all of us.

 The Farm Buildings at Lyncombe Hill Farm

 Census returns for the years 1861 to 1911 indicate that the household living at Lyncombe Hill Farm at that time comprised between 3 and 5 people.
-The 1885-6 Ordnance Survey map indicates that the farm buildings comprised the stone building (now known generally as the ‘disused barn’) that still stands just inside the South gate on Greenway Lane, and another block at right angles to this for which some of the foundations can still be seen.
+The 1885-6 Ordnance Survey map (included in the Maps section of this website) indicates that the farm buildings comprised the stone building (now known generally as the ‘disused barn’) that still stands just inside the South gate on Greenway Lane, and another block at right angles to this for which some of the foundations can still be seen.
 Local historians Phil Bendall and Kirsten Elliott believe that the dwelling house for the farm comprised the Western part of the surviving building.
 Local author of walking books, Andrew Swift says in his book ‘On Foot in Bath: Fifteen Walks Around a World Heritage City’ that this building “may date from Tudor times, making it one of the oldest buildings in city.”
 The other buildings that no longer exist would have been outbuildings for milking, stabling the horse and cart, housing the chickens and pigs etc.

 Drawings of the building by Peter Coard as it was in 1964 are included here, courtesy of ‘Bath in Time’.
-The 1885-6 Ordnance Survey map is included in the Maps section of this website.

 Please note that this surviving building is specifically excluded from the area of the Licence awarded to the Friends of Lyncombe Hill Fields, and that no attempt should be made to enter the building as it is considered to be unsafe.